 The heaviest festival prize in the world, the 7,3 kilo Bronze Horse, has accompanied the Stockholm Film Festival since the start in 1990.
 Made by renowned graphic designer Fredrik Swärd, it is inspired by the Dala Horse, a well-known Swedish folklore figure.
 Every year the Bronze Horse is handed out to the winners of the Stockholm Lifetime Achievement Award, the Stockholm Visionary Award and Best Film.
-This year the Stockholm Achievement Award will be handed out for the first time ever.
 The Bronze Horse also has a sister, the Aluminum Horse, given to the winners in seven categories.

 The Aluminum Horse

 Awarded the winners in following categories:

 * Best Music